roeszler/kapthol/README.md

 ## Deployment
 ---
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site has been deployed to GitHub pages.
+The site has been deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, I navigated to the "settings" tab, that displays the general title.
   - On the left hand navigation menu, I selected the "pages" option midway down the menu.
   - At the top of the pages tab, the source section drop-down menu changed to select the branch: "main" with the folder selected as "/(root)"